 People the world over experience sleep paralysis and through history it is the same sensations usually attributed to different demons.

 In Japan sleep paralysis is referred to as a kanashinari attack, which literally means “bound in metal”.
 Meanwhile, in the west Indies, they have the Kokma which is the spirit of a dead baby that attacks in the night pressing on the chest and reaching for the throat.
 In the Far North one speaks of agumangia (Inupik) or ukomiarik (Yupik) in which “a soul” tries to take possession of the paralyzed victim.
-It’s a bit of a tough read but there’s more info on demons of sleep here.

 Then in the united states, particularly the south, this was thought to be the act of witches sending demons after you.
 Other countries speak of “the hag” who appears over you while she casts her spell on you.
 All in all, it’s unsurprising that such real feelings caused so much fear across the world.